How does a juvenile keep a clean record?

 The Consent Calendar and How it Works

-There is a way to keep any evidence of a crime from a juvenile offender’s record.
-This is the consent calendar.
-The consent calendar places the offender on probation and gives them conditions to fulfill, and if everything is completed without a problem – the case is dismissed, and all evidence of it is removed from existence.
+Consent calendar is a way to remove any evidence of a crime from a juvenile offender’s record.
+The consent calendar places the offender on probation and gives them conditions to fulfill.
+The judge dismissed the case if they did everything without a problem.
+All evidence of their offense is removed from existence.

 A court might consider juvenile consent calendar placement for misdemeanor, non-violent crimes, or first-time juvenile offenders.
-No formal plea is entered if an offender is placed on the consent calendar.
-Effective September 1, 2013, no case may be placed on the consent calendar unless the juvenile and the parent, guardian or legal custodian, and the prosecutor, agree.
+The juvenile offender does not enter a formal plea if the judge agrees to consent calendar.
+Effective September 1, 2013, no case may be placed on the consent calendar unless the juvenile and the parent, guardian, or legal custodian, and the prosecutor, agree.
 The court then sets out specific terms that the juvenile must complete within a specified period of time.
-Additionally, the police must not take fingerprints if a juvenile is placed on the consent docket, and any fingerprints already recorded must be returned.
-Consent calendar placement is completely non-public, and all records will be destroyed when the youth turns 17.
+Additionally, the police cannot take or maintain a record of the juvenile’s fingerprints if the court agrees to the consent docket.
+The police must return or destroy any fingerprints they’ve already recorded.
+Consent calendar placement is completely non-public, and all records will be destroyed when the youth turns 18.
 The juvenile consent calendar allows adolescents to keep a clear record and escape harsh lifelong penalties.
 If a case is on the juvenile court’s formal calendar, the court may transfer the case to the consent calendar at any time before disposition.

-There are special rules that apply to a case on a consent calendar and keep a juvenile’s record clean.
-No formal plea may be entered except as required by the Crime Victim’s Rights Act.
-However, under no circumstance shall the court enter a finding of guilt.
+Special rules apply to a case on a consent calendar to keep a juvenile’s record clean.
+No formal plea may be entered except as required by the Crime Victims’ Rights Act.
+However, under no circumstances shall the court enter a finding of guilt.

 The Court must hold a conference with the juvenile and the parent, guardian, or legal custodian to discuss the allegations.
 The victim may be present if desired.
 If it appears to the Court that the juvenile has committed an act that would make them subject to the Court’s jurisdiction, the Court may issue a written consent calendar plan.
 The plan cannot contain a provision for removing the juvenile from the custody of the parent, guardian, or legal custodian.

-Once the juvenile has successfully completed the terms of the consent calendar case plan, the court must order the case’s close and may destroy all records of the proceedings.
-Consent calendar is an effective way for a juvenile to keep a clean record.
+Once the juvenile has successfully completed the terms of the consent calendar case plan, the court must order the case to close and may destroy all records of the proceedings.
+The consent calendar is an effective way for a juvenile to keep a clean record.

 Violations of the Consent Calendar Plan